 Both The Complete University Guide and The Guardian rank medical schools using an Overall Score / Guardian Score, which combines each university's scores across a range of criteria.
 The main difference between The Guardian’s and The Complete University Guide’s ranking is the criteria used to create their overall scores.
-Whilst both include entry criteria, student satisfaction and career opportunities following graduation, The Complete University Guide also focuses on research quality, while The Guardian includes information more directly linked to students, for example the percentage of students that progress from first to second year and the value added to the learning.
+Whilst both include entry criteria, student satisfaction and career opportunities following graduation, The Complete University Guide also focuses on research quality and intensity, while The Guardian includes information more directly linked to students, for example the percentage of students that progress from first to second year and the value added to their learning.

 Below is a full breakdown of The Guardian’s criteria used to score medical schools and an explanation of what each area refers to:

-* The scores for Satisfied with Course, Satisfied with Teaching and Satisfied with Feedback are all taken from the latest National Student Survey (NSS), which is completed by final year students to provide an understanding student experience at different institutions.
+* The scores for Satisfied with Course, Satisfied with Teaching and Satisfied with Feedback are all taken from the latest National Student Survey (NSS), which is completed by final year students to provide an understanding of student experience at different institutions.

-Below is the full list from The Guardian’s University Guide 2021: League Table for Medicine.
+Below is the full list from The Guardian’s Best UK universities for medicine – league table.

 This is also followed by a breakdown of the best medical schools based on individual criteria (for example student satisfaction) to help you make the right choice, based on what matters most to you.

 The following universities also teach medicine but are not ranked within The Guardian’s league table:

 From the breakdown of the criteria you’ll notice that certain areas – for example the percentage of first year students who continue their study into second year and the percentage of graduates who are in graduate-level jobs or further study at professional or HE level, within fifteen months – have consistent high scores across all of the universities.
-However, areas such as the student satisfaction and value added have a much wider range, and therefore there are clear distinctions between universities.
+However, areas such as the student satisfaction have a much wider range, and therefore there are clear distinctions between universities.

 Using the latest National Student Survey (NSS) results, The Guardian’s league table breaks student satisfaction down into the following areas: